psychopy/workshops/source/translators/makePullRequest.rst

   - *the administrators at PsychoPy will probably not be able to review translations in much detail since they probably won't speak the language*

 - In this sense, translators carry more responsibility than even someone adding new features to |PsychoPy|
-- This is because administrators will probably be forced to "rubber stamp" your proposed changes
+- This is because administrators will probably be forced to authorize your proposed changes without checking them
 - Translate responsibly

 4i: Subsequent commits